 11. Distant Relatives (2010)

 The collaboration album with reggae legend, Damien “Jr. Gong” Marley was an overlooked gem at the time of release.
 Fusing the two genres of hip-hop and reggae was as the name of the album suggests: bringing the two distantly relative genres together to create a great body of work.
-Not only that, but features from both genres contribute to the project including Lil Wayne and Junior Reid, bridging the gap even more between the two musical categories.
+Not only that, but features from both genres contribute to the project including Lil Wayne and Junior Reid, bridging the generational gap within the two musical categories.
 Admittedly, it doesn’t stand out like an Illmatic or It Was Written, but the whole album front to back is a great experience.

 Best tracks: “Patience”, “My Generation”, “Count Your Blessings”, “Friends”